felipeduartea/felipeduartea/README.md

 - 🔧 I’m currently a Student Researcher at TRIL LAB and a member of TAIL (Technology and Artificial Intelligence League)

-- 💡 My current main area of ​​study is Machine Learning
+- 💡 My current main area of ​​study is Machine Learning and its applications in the music field.
 ### 🔗Reach Me

 </br>